The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Quit the Pick-Me-Ups

 A small bag of chips from the vending machine or afternoon latte seems harmless.
 But once you rely on these snacks as everyday stress relievers, distractions or an energy source, your money starts to slip away without noticing.
-To stop munching at work, keep your wallet in your car or take a break that doesn’t involve a treat.
+To stop munching at work, try drinking more water, chewing gum or taking a break to walk around the building.
 Turn your phone off and only look at it during an intentional break away from your desk.
 This way, reading an article or watching a video feels more enjoyable.